Governance and Decision Making

 We strive for community consensus in decision making.
 This governing model and decision making procedure was developed through the review of several governance models across the informatics and computing field.

 The project is a community-driven effort.
 BIDS, originally OBIDS, was initiated during an INCF sponsored data sharing working group meeting (January 2015) at Stanford University.
 It was subsequently spearheaded and maintained by Chris Gorgolewski.
-The project is currently managed and maintained by Franklin Feingold, Stefan Appelhoff, and the Poldrack Lab at Stanford.
-BIDS has advanced under the direction and effort of contributors, the community of researchers that appreciate the value of standardizing neuroimaging data to facilitate sharing and analysis.
-The project is multifaceted, and depends on contributors for: specification development and maintenance, BIDS Extension Proposals (BEPs), software tools, starter kits, examples, and general discussions.
+In the transitional period after Chris Gorgolewski’s departure in early 2019 and before the community’s acceptance of the present governance in late 2019, the project was managed and maintained by Franklin Feingold, Stefan Appelhoff, and the Poldrack Lab at Stanford.
+BIDS has advanced under the direction and effort of its contributors, the community of researchers that appreciate the value of standardizing neuroimaging data to facilitate sharing and analysis.
+The project is multifaceted and depends on contributors for: specification development and maintenance, BIDS Extension Proposals (BEPs), software tools, starter kits, examples, and general discussions.
 The relevant discussions are located in our Google Group, GitHub organization, and public Google Documents (typically associated with an extension proposal).

 A key component of the BIDS initiative is the collection of associated software tools and platforms that facilitate the validation and ease the use of BIDS-formatted datasets.
 BIDS converters (e.g., HeuDiConv) enable the streamlined conversion of raw imaging files (e.g., DICOMs) into a BIDS dataset, the BIDS validator allows users to confirm that a given dataset complies with the current edition of the standard, the PyBIDS Python and bids-matlab libraries allow querying and manipulating BIDS-compliant datasets, BIDS-Apps for running portable pipelines on validated BIDS datasets, and platforms like OpenNeuro store and serve BIDS datasets.
 Note that the associated software does not fall under the same governance structure as BIDS, although the contributor and user base may largely overlap.